Cross section (physics): Relation to the S-matrix

+Scattering off solid sphere and off spherical shell

+Consider spheres of radius $a$.
+Classically the cross secction would be $\pi a^2$.
+Quantum mechanically and for slow particles (i.e. for those whose de Broglie wave length is much larger than the dimensions of the scatterer) and $S$ waves the total cross section is $4\pi a^2$.
+For fast particles higher angular momenta have to be taken into account and the total cross section is approximatly $2\pi a^2$.
+In the case of a spherical shell (potential a delta function) the total cross section allows resonances to appear.

 Units

-Although the SI unit of total cross sections is m2, smaller units are usually used in practice.
+Although the SI unit of total cross sections is m2, a smaller unit is usually used in practice.

 In nuclear and particle physics, the conventional unit is the barn b, where 1 b = 10−28 m2 = 100 fm2.
 Smaller prefixed units such as mb and μb are also widely used.
 Correspondingly, the differential cross section can be measured in units such as mb/sr.

 When the scattered radiation is visible light, it is conventional to measure the path length in centimetres.
 To avoid the need for conversion factors, the scattering cross section is expressed in cm2, and the number concentration in cm−3.
-The measurement of the scattering of visible light is known as nephelometry, and is effective for particles of 2–50 µm in diameter: as such, it is widely used in meteorology and in the measurement of atmospheric pollution.
+The measurement of the scattering of visible light is known as nephelometry, and is effective for particles of 2–50 μm in diameter: as such, it is widely used in meteorology and in the measurement of atmospheric pollution.

 The scattering of X-rays can also be described in terms of scattering cross sections, in which case the square ångström is a convenient unit: 1 Å2 = 10−20 m2 = 10000 pm^{2} = 108 b.
 The sum of the scattering, photoelectric, and pair-production cross-sections (in barns) is charted as the "atomic attenuation coefficient" (narrow-beam), in barns.